Nick News: Notable episodes

-In 1993, a then-12-year-old Meghan Markle was featured after writing letters to get a company to change a national television commercial she viewed as sexist.
+In 1993, a then-11-year-old Meghan Markle was featured after writing letters to get a company to change a national television commercial she viewed as sexist.

 In 1993, there was an episode on global warming entitled "Plan it for the Planet".
 On December 9, 2007, Nick News had shown another global warming special entitled "A Global Warning From the Kids of the World".
 Both specials looked at different regions of the Earth like Australia, Alaska, the Netherlands, the Philippines, California and Kenya, showing the changes in the climate and the effects of those changes.
 During the later part of the December 9, 2007, episode, Nobel Prize winner Al Gore talked to children about the issues that global warming is causing for ordinary people.

 In 2002, Nick News celebrated its 10th anniversary, adds with a special called "Happy Birthday, Nick News".
 It featured many flashbacks from the first 10 years of Nick News.

 On June 18, 2002, Nickelodeon showed "Nick News Special Edition: My Family Is Different".
 This had one of the largest audiences in Nick News history.
 The show featured regular children talking about different issues that have had a major effect on their personal lives, including hate crimes, child abuse and sexual harassment.
 During this episode, openly lesbian parent Rosie O'Donnell appeared on Nick News to talk with the children and Ellerbee about being different, with other well-known people as well.
 The show has also included children from households across the globe that oppose LGBT rights, as well as conservative commentator Jerry Falwell.

 On October 12, 2008, an episode called "Nickelodeon's Kids Pick the President" featured children from across the United States asking political, economic and health care questions of Democrat Barack Obama and Republican John McCain, as part of a way for American children to choose.
 Obama was chosen as the winner in that year's Kids Pick the President poll.

 Neil Young appeared in an episode with his son who was diagnosed with autism and their love of model trains.

 Video releases

+Social media revival

+Sometime in 2024, Nick News branded TikTok and Instagram pages were created to post short form informative videos for their audience.
+The TikTok account uses a pigeon character as a news anchor, while the Instagram account uses real people.
+The format is the same between both these accounts, having the news be read out by the host while relevant images and videos are displayed (sometimes generated using artificial intelligence).

+The TikTok page resembles a more official version of various TikTok pages (that were created unofficially) featuring an artificially generated rendition of Bikini Bottom News (a news show found in universe within the Nick show SpongeBob SquarePants) designed to read and inform people of breaking news in the real world.